-Most business owners erroneously think cybercrime is limited to hackers based in China or Russia; but the evidence is overwhelming that disgruntled employees, both of your firm and your vendors, can cause significant losses due to their knowledge of your organization and access to your data and systems.
+Most business owners erroneously think cybercrime is limited to hackers based in China or Russia; but the evidence is overwhelming that disgruntled employees, both of your business and your vendors, can cause significant losses due to their knowledge of your organization and access to your data and systems.
 What damage can they do?

-They leave with YOUR company's files, client data and confidential information stored on personal devices, as well as retaining access to cloud applications, such as social media sites and file-sharing sites (Dropbox or OneDrive, for example), that your IT department doesn't know about or forgets to change the password to.
+They leave with YOUR company's files, client data and confidential information stored on personal devices, as well as retaining access to cloud applications, such as social media sites and file-sharing sites (Dropbox or OneDrive, for example), that IT department sometimes doesn't realize it or forgets to change the password.
+It happens.